southglory/Sensory_extended_metaworld/README.md

  - Pyunghwa Shin
  - Changhyun Choi

-## Followings are Citation, and aAknowledgement
+## Followings are Citation, and Acknowledgement

 ## Citing Meta-World
 If you use Meta-World for academic research, please kindly cite our CoRL 2019 paper the using following BibTeX entry.